silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

 Cluster Forge directly supports the platform’s core design principles of portability, modularity, and security.
 It allows the platform to be deployed across a variety of infrastructure environments, offers the flexibility to pick and mix different technology components, and enforces strong security standards and workload isolation.
 This makes it a central piece in building a secure, customizable, and scalable AI foundation.

-SiloGen Cluster Forge has been open sourced here [https://github.com/silogen/cluster-forge](https://github.com/silogen/cluster-forge).
+Cluster Forge has been open sourced here [https://github.com/silogen/cluster-forge](https://github.com/silogen/cluster-forge).

 ## Functional layer

 In this section we take a closer look at the control and compute plane and the internal functional components introduced.

-SiloGen Compute Plane Components
+Compute Plane Components

 Kaiwo (Kubernetes - AI Workload Orchestrator)